Last Updated On:

 The call-to-action button clearly stands out in green and encourages visitors to start their free trial.
 They’ve also included a demo video and some star ratings to further optimize the page content.

-You can use tools like Leadpages to create high-quality landing pages out of pre-existing templates.
+You can use digital tools like Leadpages to optimize your content and create high-quality landing pages out of pre-existing templates.
 There are hundreds of free templates to choose from based on the purpose of the landing page.

 #3: Create More Relevant and Useful Content

 And of course, you can’t optimize your content for conversions without evaluating your existing content strategy.

 You should create content that’s more relevant to your industry or products while providing your customers with some value.
 The content should educate readers and incite desire in them to buy products from you without being overly promotional.

 For example, let’s say you want to promote an email marketing tool.
 The content you create shouldn’t only focus on what the tool is capable of or how it was developed.
 Instead, you could create content to inform readers about trends and best practices in email marketing.
 And you should only mention your tool or one of its features if it’s relevant to one of the points you’re discussing in the content.
 Remember, if people find your content useful, they may share it, which can increase your reach.

 Even if your content revolves around the usage of your tool, you should present it with proof.
 In other words, you can show use cases by creating case studies.
 The case studies should be actionable and mention exactly what your tool did to help your users.

 MailChimp executes this tactic perfectly in their blog.
 Many of their blog posts relevant to the brand itself.
 But some of them are intended to guide readers with certain elements of email marketing and marketing automation.